LAUNDROMAT PROJECT

 NOTES FROM DIAPHANOUS

 Notes from Diaphanous is a collection of behind-the-scenes material culture and prototypes from the Diaphanous project.
-This exhibition at the Colored Girls Museum, running until Spring 2025, is part of the museum’s Intermission exhibition and features a motion-responsive installation, AR canvases, and detailed plans for the project.
+This exhibition, features a motion-responsive installation, AR canvases, and detailed plans for the project.
 For this iteration of the exhibition, we will be focusing on soft spaces, channeling Sankofa through archival images, imagined photographs, and textile art that emphasize protection and preservation.
 Underpinned by the philosophy of Sankofa as a means to imagine the future, this exhibition is a blend of old and new technologies and protective practices.

 ON HER MIND